 3. Can I get the measles if I have had it before?

 It is highly unlikely that you could catch it if you had it before.

 If you didn’t receive both doses of the Combined MMR Vaccination then you may be at risk of contracting any of these viruses.
-Our vaccination service is available to anyone over 18 who wasn’t vaccinated as a child.
+Our vaccination service is available to anyone over 1 and those who weren’t vaccinated as a child.
 Book your Combined MMR vaccine today.